my-digital-life/The-Amazing-Photo-Project/README.md

 # Why This Repo Exists
 Mostly to track the scripts, configs, and notes as I go.

-This project is taking longer than expected, but that’s part of the process.
+This project is taking longer than expected
 Friday, December 19, 2025 — 4:06 AM